-Ginny Burns serves as Director of Borrower Experience and Quality Assurance.
-She is responsible for the overall Borrower Experience of the Authority, including the Customer Advocacy Team and Quality Assurance Group.
-Specialty Servicing is also under direct supervision of the Director of Borrower Experience and Quality Assurance.
+Ginny Burns serves as Director of Borrower Experience & Processing.
+She is responsible for the overall Borrower Experience of the Authority, including the Customer Advocacy Team, Specialty Servicing, Loan Servicing and Quality Assurance Group.
 Ms. Burns joined the Authority in 2013.
-For 28 years, she served as the Vice President-Manager of the Student Services division of Commerce Bank.
-Ms. Burns holds a Bachelor of Arts degree in Business Communication and a Master of Arts in Business Management from Lindenwood University, located in St. Charles, MO.
-Ms. Burns serves on the Missouri Association of Financial Aid Personnel Board and is Board President for Bi-Lingual International Assistant Services.
+For the 28 years prior, she served as the Vice President-Manager of the Student Services division of Commerce Bank.
+Ms. Burns holds a Bachelor of Arts degree in Business Communication and a Master of Arts in Business Management from Lindenwood University, located in St. Charles, Missouri.
+Ms. Burns serves on the Advisory Board for Focus St. Louis (Women In Leadership) and is Board President for Bi-Lingual International Assistant Services.

 Laura Catlett serves as the Director of the Contact Center for the Authority.
 She is responsible for the Customer Service Operations and Contact Center strategic direction.
-Customer Service units include: Inbound and Outbound call center teams in both the Chesterfield and Columbia, MO locations, Contact Center Workforce and Dialing Strategy, Contact Center Operations/Systems Analysis and New Hire Mentoring Program.
+Customer Service units include: Inbound and Outbound call center teams in both the Chesterfield and Columbia, Missouri locations, Contact Center Workforce and Dialing Strategy, and Contact Center Operations/Systems Analysis.
 Ms. Catlett holds a Bachelor of Science in Business Administration from the University of Missouri-St. Louis and a Master of Business Administration from Webster University.
 Prior to joining the Authority in June 2013, Ms. Catlett had oversight of Brown Shoe Company contact center operations.
 Ms. Catlett has over 18 years prior experience in the contact center industry and has served on expert panels.